George Washington visits Richmond following Bishop's 40-point game

 George Washington Colonials (7-7, 1-0 A-10) at Richmond Spiders (7-7, 0-1 A-10)

+The Spiders are 6-1 in home games.
+Richmond ranks ninth in the A-10 with 13.2 assists per game led by Jason Nelson averaging 3.0.

-The Colonials are 1-0 against conference opponents.
-George Washington is second in the A-10 scoring 76.0 points per game and is shooting 48.4%.
+The Colonials are 1-0 in A-10 play.
+George Washington ranks second in the A-10 scoring 33.6 points per game in the paint led by Bishop averaging 7.3.

 The matchup Wednesday is the first meeting of the season for the two teams in conference play.

 TOP PERFORMERS: Tyler Burton is scoring 19.1 points per game and averaging 7.8 rebounds for the Spiders.
-Jason Nelson is averaging 10.1 points and 2.9 rebounds over the last 10 games for Richmond.
+Jason Roche is averaging 2.1 made 3-pointers over the last 10 games for Richmond.

 Bishop is shooting 32.6% from beyond the arc with 2.1 made 3-pointers per game for the Colonials, while averaging 21.9 points and five assists.
-Brendan Adams is shooting 50.3% and averaging 17.0 points over the past 10 games for George Washington.
+Brendan Adams is averaging 17 points over the last 10 games for George Washington.

 LAST 10 GAMES: Spiders: 5-5, averaging 69.4 points, 31.7 rebounds, 13.6 assists, 6.2 steals and 2.4 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 65.4 points per game.